rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

             - Click on the Button created→ choose OnSelect Option → Add this function:

                   Reset(Fname);Reset(Lname);Reset(DOB);Reset(Passport);Reset(email);

+            - We also need a popup window to stop the user if he is trying to Submit without entering all the details.
+              - Click the form(anywere on the screen)-> Under the Advanced-> Action -> OnVisible, Add

+                     Set(popup,false)

+              - Click on the '+' Button on the left panel.
+Add a Rectangle.
+Adjust the size, color, border.
+              - Inside the Rectangle add a Label and add the below line under text Property :

+                  "Please fill in all details and Upload your passport as a pdf before clicking on Submit"
+              - Inside the Rectangle add a button.
+Click on the Button created→ choose OnSelect Option → Add this function:

+                     Set(popup,false)

+              - Choose these 3(Rectangle+Label+Button) on the left panel, right click and group them

      3. Saving the form should display us saved successfully message on screen.

          <img width="350" alt="Save Success" src="https://user-images.githubusercontent.com/101181433/196110685-ff4aae02-5102-4047-8b7f-d8da189559af.png">